OceanT-shirt/TorchOptics/README.md

 python simulate_aberrations --help
 ```

-For any question or advice, please reach out to me at gcote[at]princeton[dot]edu.
+For any question or advice, please reach out to me at haruka_takahira[at]keio[dot]jp.